There is a weird story in the Old Testament about Balaam and his ass. It has always fascinated me.

 Five: Nature and people and things you consider much dumber than you will also warn you, and you will probably get mad about it.

 Six: Listen to asses.
-I’m not talking about mean, stupid mean people–those are bastards.
+I’m not talking about foolish, mean people.
+Those are bastards.
 I mean listen to animals.
 Listen to nature.
-Listen to people without power being beaten for trying to warn you of the bad stuff happening.
+Listen to people without power trying to warn you of the bad stuff happening.

 If you enjoyed this post, please consider sharing on social media.